26 Baku Commissars

 The 26 Baku Commissars were Bolshevik and Left Socialist Revolutionary (SR) members of the Baku Commune.
 The commune was established in the city of Baku, which was then the capital of the briefly independent Azerbaijan Democratic Republic, and is now the capital of the Republic of Azerbaijan.
-The commune, led by Armenian revolutionary Stepan Shahumyan, existed until 26 July 1918 when the Bolsheviks were forced out of power by a coalition of Dashnaks, Right SRs and Mensheviks.
+The commune, led by Armenian revolutionary Stepan Shahumyan, existed until 26 July 1918, when the Bolsheviks were forced out of power by a coalition of Dashnaks, Right SRs and Mensheviks.

 After their overthrow, the Baku commissars attempted to leave Baku but were captured by the Centrocaspian Dictatorship and imprisoned.
 On 14 September 1918, during the fall of Baku to Ottoman forces, Red Army soldiers broke into their prison and freed the commissars; they then boarded a ship to Krasnovodsk, where they were promptly arrested by local authorities and, on the night of 20 September, executed by a firing squad between the stations of Pereval and Akhcha-Kuyma on the Transcaspian Railway by Turkmen SR soldiers of the Ashkhabad Committee.
 They were executed for essentially letting the Islamic Army of the Caucasus seize Baku.

 Baku Commune

 The Baku Commune lasted from 13 April to 25 July 1918.
 It came to power after the bloody confrontation with the Muslim population, known as the March Days in Baku.
-During its brief existence, the Commune had to face several problems: from the shortage of food and supplies to the threat of a strong Ottoman Empire Army which wanted to attack Baku.
+During its brief existence, the Commune had to face several problems: from the shortage of food and supplies to the threat of a strong army of the Ottoman Empire which wanted to attack Baku.
 Despite the difficult conditions, the Commune carried out several social reforms, such as the nationalization of the oil industry.

 Modeled on the Paris Commune, the Baku Commune included its own Council of People's Commissars (Sovnarkom) and Commissariat of Foreign Affairs.

-On 5 June 1918 the Baku Red Army repulsed an assault by overwhelming Ottoman troops, but later it launched an unsuccessful assault on Ganja, the headquarters of the Ottoman Army of Islam, and was obliged to retreat to Baku.
-At this point, Dashnaks, Right SRs and Mensheviks started to negotiate with General Dunsterville, the commander of the British troops in Persia, inviting his troops to Baku in order to defend the city from an imminent Ottoman attack.
+On 5 June 1918, the Baku Red Army repulsed an assault by overwhelming Ottoman forces, but later it launched an unsuccessful assault on Ganja, the headquarters of the Ottoman Army of Islam, and was obliged to retreat to Baku.
+At this point, Dashnaks, Right SRs and Mensheviks started to negotiate with General Dunsterville, the commander of the British troops in Persia, inviting his troops to Baku to defend the city from an imminent Ottoman attack.
 The Bolsheviks and their leftist allies opposed this scheme, but on 25 July the majority of the Soviet voted to call in the British, and the Bolsheviks resigned.
 The Baku Commune was imprisoned by Turkmen Social Revolutionaries for participation in unlawful military formations, particularly for the March Days atrocities and was replaced by the Central-Caspian Dictatorship.

-In contrast to what happened in many parts of Russia, where the Bolsheviks earned a reputation for ruthlessness executing those who did not support them, the Bolsheviks of Baku were not so strict.
-The Cheka in Baku executed only two persons, both members of the Soviet caught in embezzling public funds: the Commissar for Finance, Aleksandr Kireev, and the commissar of the steamship Meve, Sergei Pokrovskii.
+In contrast to what happened in many parts of Russia, where the Bolsheviks earned a reputation for ruthlessness in executing those who did not support them, the Bolsheviks of Baku were not so strict.
+The Cheka in Baku executed only two persons, both members of the Soviet caught embezzling public funds: the Commissar for Finance, Aleksandr Kireev, and the commissar of the steamship Meve, Sergei Pokrovskii.